The Connection Between Gut Health and Sleep Quality}

 Sticking to a regular sleep schedule and aiming to get 7-9 hours of sleep per night can set you up for sleep success.

-In the same way, that a bedtime routine helps your toddler prepare for sleep; it can help you too.
+In the same way that a relaxing bedtime routine helps your toddler prepare for sleep, it can help you too.

 A few hours before you plan to sleep, put away your devices, get into comfy clothes, dim the lights, and do something relaxing.
 Maybe that's reading your favorite book or taking a bubble bath.